MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 >   reach step 2b, so Jill’s approval is not required in those situations.

 ![A close up of a map Description automatically generated](media/593b35ed918329627fc97968fe021ce3.jpg)

 A close up of a map Description automatically generated

+A close up of a map Description automatically generated